haely/network-cheatsheet/network-commands.md

-It seems like you're asking about some essential network command-line tools.
 Here's a breakdown of when to use each, plus a few others that are super handy for network troubleshooting:

 **Basic Network Diagnostics**